5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 - Open maciASL
 - Select "File" > "New from ACPI"
-- If you dropped the table sucessfully, it shouldn't be listed.
+- If you dropped the table successfully, it shouldn't be listed.
 As you can see, it's not present:</br>
 	![nodmar](https://user-images.githubusercontent.com/76865553/139952877-ef7d0f85-378d-4c6b-ac9a-efb7118ac4b6.png)</br>
 - The table has been dropped successfully.